abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Description: **IT administrative personnel**

-	>**Note:** There is no owner, email address, or privacy setting for Security groups.
+1. There is no owner, email address, or privacy setting for Security groups.
 Members must be added to a Security group after creating the group, which you will do in the next few steps.
 On the **Edit settings** page, you're NOT going to assign Azure AD roles to the group, so simply select **Next**.

 1. After you finish adding the group, the **Active teams and groups** page should be displayed.
 Check whether the **IT Admins (2)** group appears under the **Security groups (1)** tab.